schult/terrarium-poly-octave/README.md

 ### Knobs

 #### Dry
 Sets the output level of the dry signal.
 Unity gain at center.

-#### Down 2
-Sets the output level of the signal shifted down by two octaves.
-Unity gain at center.

-#### Down 1
+#### Pitch
-Sets the output level of the signal shifted down by one octave.
-Unity gain at center.
+Sets the amount to shift the pitch.
+Range is from one octave down to no shift.

-#### Up 1
+#### Wet
-Sets the output level of the signal shifted up by one octave.
+Sets the output level of the shifted signal.
 Unity gain at center.

 ### Foot Switches and LEDs